Fokker F.XVIII

 The Fokker F.XVIII was an airliner produced in the Netherlands in the early 1930s, essentially a scaled-up version of the Fokker F.XII intended for long-distance flights.
 Like its predecessor, it was a conventional high-wing cantilever monoplane with fixed tailwheel undercarriage.
 Its cabin could seat 12 passengers, or four-to-six on seats convertible to sleeping berths.
-Only five were built, all for KLM, and registered as PH-AIO, 'AIP, 'AIQ, 'AIR and 'AIS, all of which were named after birds.
+Only five were built, all for KLM, and registered as PH-AIO, PH-AIP, PH-AIQ, PH-AIR and PH-AIS, all of which were named after birds.
 Used by KLM on its Amsterdam-Batavia route, the F.XVIII became celebrated in the Netherlands due to two especially noteworthy flights.
 In December 1933, one aircraft (registration PH-AIP, Pelikaan - "Pelican") was used to make a special Christmas mail flight to Batavia, completing the round trip in a flight time of 73 hours 34 minutes.
 The following Christmas, another F.XVIII (registration PH-AIS, Snip - "Snipe") made a similar flight to Curaçao in 55 hours 58 minutes after having been specially re-engined for the journey.